Dr. Michael Aldous

 Dr. Laurence B. Mussio

 Dr. Laurence B. Mussio is the CEO of Signal Influence Executive Research & Communications, Inc. (SIERC), headquartered in Toronto, Canada.
 SIERC is a consulting firm specializing in the strategic application of organizational experience for senior leadership.
 Dr. Mussio is also an author and research scholar specializing in the long-run experience of the state and enterprise.
-He is one of Canada’s premier business historians and is a Special Advisor to the Office of the CEO, BMO Financial Group.
+He is one of Canada’s premier business historians and is Special Advisor to the Office of the CEO, BMO Financial Group.
 Dr. Mussio currently teaches in the MBA Program at the Schulich School of Business, York University.
 He has taught in graduate programs in business and communications management at McMaster University and Syracuse University.
-Dr. Mussio sits on the International Advisory Board of Queen’s University Belfast Centre for Economic History.
-He is the author of several books, articles and op-eds on a wide variety of subjects.
+Dr. Mussio sits on the International Advisory Board of Queen’s University Belfast Centre for Economic History and on the Leadership Council of the Ian O. Ihnatowycz Institute for Leadership at Ivey Business School, Western University.
 His latest book is a land-mark analysis of the long-run experience of Bank of Montreal, Whom Fortune Favours: Bank of Montreal and the Rise of Canadian Finance, Volume 1 & 2 (Vol.1: A Dominion of Capital, 1817-1945; Vol. 2: Territories of Transformation, 1946-2017), published by McGill-Queen’s University Press in 2020.
-Historian Niall Ferguson praised Dr. Mussio’s work an “exemplary, deeply researched and insightful history” of one of North America’s founding financial institutions.
-The volumes are also available in French: À qui la fortune sourit: La banque de Montréal et l'essor financier de L'Amérique du Nord, Volume 1 & 2.
+The book is available on Amazon.

 Prof. John Turner